idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/INSFVTKESourceSink.md

 The turbulent kinetic energy dissipation rate $\epsilon$ is generally coming from a coupled transport equation for $\epsilon$.
-However, for canonical or meassured cases, e.g., isotropic decaying turbulece, the user can force its value to a functor.
+However, for canonical or meassured cases, e.g., isotropic decaying turbulece, the user can utilize predefined fields through functors in MOOSE.

-*Wall formulation*:
+## Wall formulation:

 All cells in contact with a boundary identified in the `walls` list are applied a different treatment for production and destruction.
-A separate formulation is used for the `sub-laminar` and `logarithmic` boundary layers.
+A different formulation is used for the `sub-laminar` and `logarithmic` boundary layers.
 The determination of whether the near-wall cell lies in the laminar or logarithmic region is performed via the non-dimensional wall distance $y^+$.
 The non-dimensional wall distance is defined as